cheneyyu/PeakForge/README.md

 ## 🧪 Quick start

 1. Prepare a sample sheet (`samples.tsv`) describing your BAM files and optional peak calls.
-2. Run the pipeline with `python chipdiff.py --metadata samples.tsv --output-dir results`.
+2. Run the pipeline with `./peakforge tsvmode samples.tsv --output-dir results` (or `python chipdiff.py tsvmode samples.tsv --output-dir results`).
 3. Inspect the figures and result tables written to the `results/` directory.

 ### Sample sheet format